 Why do we study DNA damages and DNA repair?

 The integrity of the genome is constantly challenged by both internal and external damaging agents.
 Damages in DNA block transcription and replication, and can lead to cell death.
-Inaccurate repair of damages results in the formation of mutations, and enhances the risk for genetic disease and cancer development.
+Inaccurate repair of these damages results in the formation of mutations, and enhances the risk for genetic diseases and cancer development.

 Nucleotide excision repair (NER)